arcus/education_modules/git_remotes/remotes_in_git.md

 ## Push and pull local changes to and from a remote

+Pushing and pulling changes are a key part of the Git workflow.

+**Pushing** local changes to a remote repository means you are making your local changes accessible to the remote branch and therefore to anyone with access to that remote repository.

+**Pulling** remote changes into your local repository means you are getting any changes pushed to the remote repository and using the files in that state to perform add your own changes.

+Remebering to push and pull changes is especially important when collaborating with others.
+Others cannot see or work with your changes if you do not push them.
+You may be working from an outdated version of your repository if you do not pull changes prior to starting out.
+Forgetting one or both of these steps may lead to conflicts in Git.

 ### Push local changes to a remote

 Now that authentication is setup, we can return to the remote.
 This command will push the changes from our local repository to the repository on GitHub: